code-kern-ai/refinery/README.md

 If you like what we're working on, please leave a ⭐!

 ## 🤓 Features
+For a detailed overview of features, please look into our [docs](https://docs.kern.ai).

 ### (Semi-)automated labeling workflow for NLP tasks
 - Both manual and programmatic for classifications and span-labeling
 - Integration with state-of-the-art libraries and frameworks